sachinmoze/realtime-health-guardian/README.md

 # Realtime Healthcare Guardian

-Realtime Healthcare Guardian is a sophisticated application designed for personalized health monitoring and emergency alerting.
+Realtime Healthcare Guardian is a sophisticated application designed for personalized heart rate monitoring and emergency alerting.
 It leverages wearable technology and cloud-based infrastructure to provide real-time insights into individuals' heart rates and send immediate alerts to designated family members in case of detected abnormalities.

 ## Features

 - Real-time heart rate monitoring using compatible wearable devices.
-- Automatic emergency alerting with location information.
 - Family member management for designated emergency contacts.
 - Historical data analysis for long-term health trends.
 - Recommendations for medical consultation based on detected abnormalities.

 ## Installation

-1. Download the Realtime Healthcare Guardian application from the [App Store](#) or [Google Play Store](#).
+1. Download the Google fit application in your mobile.
 2. Install the application on your mobile device.
 3. Follow the on-screen instructions to set up your account and authenticate with Google Fit.
 4. Connect your compatible wearable device to the application for heart rate monitoring.
+5. Sign up to realtime health guardian
+6. Authenticate to your google fit account

 ## Usage